Professor of Linguistics and French

 Professor Neidle teaches courses in general linguistics and French linguistics.
 Her research interests include syntactic theory and the syntactic structure of American Sign Language (ASL).

 Professor Neidle is the Director of the American Sign Language Linguistic Research Project (ASLLRP).
-Funding from the NSF supports linguistic research on the syntactic structure of ASL, development of computational tools (including SignStream, a MacOS application) to facilitate analysis of signed language and gesture, and collaborative research with computer scientists interested in the problem of sign language recognition.
+Funding from the NSF supports linguistic research on the syntactic structure of ASL, development of computational tools (including SignStream®, a MacOS application) to facilitate analysis of signed language and gesture, and collaborative research with computer scientists interested in the problem of sign language recognition.
 Through our National Center for Sign Language and Gesture Resources, several different types of experimental resources and analyzed data are made publicly available.

-Her publications include The Syntax of American Sign Language: Functional Categories and Hierarchical Structure (MIT Press) and The Role of Case in Russian Syntax (Dordrecht: Kluwer).
+See this page for information about this research.
+Publications include The Syntax of American Sign Language: Functional Categories and Hierarchical Structure (MIT Press) and The Role of Case in Russian Syntax (Dordrecht: Kluwer).

 |Course number||Course title||Section||Instructor||Days||Time||Room|

 |(Conducted in French) Students improve their pronunciation and aural comprehension by applying linguistic principles governing the articulation and distribution of French sounds, liaison, "mute e," and intonation.
 Written exercises reinforce theoretical points; oral exercises and audio and video recordings allow focus on individual difficulties.
 Includes readings from literary texts. |

 Important note: This class will meet in the Geddes Language Center (CAS 537) on the first two days of classes, 9/5/17 and 9/7/17.

 [Prereq: 1 CAS LF course at the 300-level or higher; and CAS LX 250 or equivalent; or permission of instructor.
 Note that CAS LX 250 can be taken concurrently.]